LuciaHrovatin/CENSUS_webapp/docs/index.md

 ```
 docker-compose ps
 ```
-The resulting view should be the same as the below.

 ### Run the script
 After the virtual environment and the Docker images set up, a last step must be manually performed.
 To start the entire data pipeline, type in the command line (with the activated virtual environment):